NVIDIA/NeMo-RL/README.md

 This trains `Llama3.2-1B` on one GPU.

 If you have access to more GPUs, you can update the experiment accordingly.
 To run on 8 GPUs, we update the cluster configuration.
-We also switch to an 8B Llama base model and increase the bacth size:
+We also switch to an 8B Llama base model and increase the batch size:

 ```sh
 uv run python examples/run_sft.py \